topcat101/AWS-Projects/Multi-Account Security & Compliance with AWS Organizations/readme.md

 -	Talk about what I have done so far to remediate these actions, show examples to the viewer so we can assist them with this cruise.
 -
 -	Talk how I have enabled MFA based on bucket deletions for S3-Bucket-versioning enabled, what administrative privileges I have had to give to a user.
 -	Enable aws access keys for root user.
+(Not advisable)

 #### Deploying a Conformance packs
 -	Operational Best practices for aws identity and access management.